 So what I’m going to do is, I’m going to list a big load of words and phrases that you’re not allowed to use on social media anymore.

 This will help you become a much better person, and more importantly, it will stop you running the risk of facing the ire of some fun-sucking, uppity, jealous blowhard journalist without any followers on the internet, that feels the desperate need to criticise everyone else on it, when really it should be he who is deserved of a stark examination.

 BUT YEAH DON’T SAY ANY OF THESE THINGS ANYMORE BECAUSE BLEURGH:

 The crown prince of annoying social media phrases - referring to a significant other or friend as “this one” gets my goat, and then feeds its front hooves through a woodchipper.
 Where has this foul term come from?
 Nobody ever said it before, it wasn’t a thing, and now they are, they all are.
-Stop it, it’s gross, disgusting and it’s Sega Mega-Twee.
+Stop it, it’s gross, disgusting and it’s twee to the very depths of Hell.
 I can feel the sick bubbling at the back of my neck just thinking about it.

 There’s just something about the words ‘it’ and ‘me’ standing right next to each other that sucks my jeans right up my arse.
 Nowt wrong with identifying with something on Twitter, or even with posting a selfie, but leave the ‘it me’ out of it.
 Grab an apostrophe and an ‘s’ and do it properly.